ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 This command is more efficient than the `for` loop.
 It is compact and works faster because of fewer operations to do.

 When should you use the `for` loop instead of the `find` utility?
-Use `find` when one short command processes found files.
-If you need a conditional statement or block of commands for this job, use the `for` loop.
+Use `find` when one short command is enough to process found files.
+If you need a conditional statement or block of commands for that, use the `for` loop.

-There are cases when patterns are not enough in the `for` loop condition.
-You want to do a complex search with checking file types, for example.
-In this case, use the `while` loop instead of `for`.
+There are cases when patterns are not enough for the `for` loop condition.
+For example, you need a complex search with checking file types.
+Use the `while` loop in this case.

-Let's replace the `for` loop in Listing 3-27 with `while`.
-The `find` utility will provide us a list of files.
-But we should call it with the `-print0` option.
-This way, we avoid word splitting issues.
-Listing 3-28 shows how to combine the `find` utility and `while` loop properly.
+Let's replace the `for` loop with `while` in Listing 3-27.
+Then you can replace the pattern with the `find` call.
+When doing that, you should apply the `-print0` option of `find`.
+This way, you avoid issues caused by word splitting.
+Listing 3-28 shows how to combine the `find` utility with the `while` loop properly.

 {caption: "Listing 3-28.
 The script for printing the file types", line-numbers: true, format: Bash}
 ![`while-file.sh`](code/BashScripting/while-file.sh)

 There are several tricky solutions in this script.
 Let's take a closer look at them.
-The first question is why we need to assign an empty value to the `IFS` variable?
-If we keep the variable unchanged, Bash splits the `find` output by default delimiters (spaces, tabs and line breaks).
+The first question is, why does the `IFS` variable get an empty value?
+If you keep it unchanged, Bash splits the `find` output by default delimiters (spaces, tabs and line breaks).
 It can break filenames with these characters.

-The second solution is applying the `-d` option of the `read` command.
-The option defines a delimiter character for splitting the input text.
+The second solution is to apply the `-d` option of the `read` command.
+This option defines a delimiter character for splitting the input text.
 When using it, the `filename` variable gets the part of the string that comes before the next delimiter.

-The `-d` option specifies the empty delimiter.
-It means a NULL character.
-You can also specify it explicitly.
-Do it like this:
+The `-d` option specifies the empty delimiter in our case.
+It means the NULL character.
+You can also specify it explicitly this way:
 {line-numbers: false, format: Bash}
 ```
 while IFS= read -r -d $'\0' filename
 ```

-Thanks to the `-d` option, the read command handles the `find` output correctly.
+Thanks to the `-d` option, the `read` command handles the `find` output correctly.
 There is the `-print0` option in the utility call.
 It means that `find` separates found files by a NULL character.
-This way, we reconcile the `read` input format and the `find` output.
+This way, you reconcile the `read` input format and the `find` output.

-Note that you cannot specify a NULL character as a delimiter using the `IFS` variable.
+Note that you cannot specify the NULL character as a delimiter using the `IFS` variable.
 In other words, the following solution does not work:
 {line-numbers: false, format: Bash}
 ```
 while IFS=$'\0' read -r filename
 ```

 The problem comes from the peculiarity when [interpreting the `IFS` variable](https://mywiki.wooledge.org/IFS).
 If the variable is empty, Bash does not do word splitting at all.
-When you assign a NULL character to the variable, it means an empty value for Bash.
+When you assign the NULL character to the variable, it means an empty value for Bash.

 There is the last tricky solution in Listing 3-28.
-We use process substitution for passing the `find` output to the `while` loop.
+The process substitution helps us to pass the `find` output to the `while` loop.
 Why did we not use the command substitution instead?
-We can do it like this:
+It can look this way:
 {line-numbers: true, format: Bash}
 ```
 while IFS= read -r -d '' filename